Orla Carabini, Commissioner for Oaths, based locally in Dublin 5, was appointed by the supreme court in 2017.

 Affidavits

+Sworn written statements used in court proceedings.
 Required in civil litigation, family law, probate matters, etc.

 Statutory Declarations

-Formal statements declaring something to be true, used when an oath is not required
+Formal statements declaring something to be true, used when an oath is not required.

 Common for: